developerforce/emote-widget/README.md

 We love contributions, small or big, from others!

-## Contributing ✨

 Please see our [CONTRIBUTING](https://github.com/fostive/.github/blob/main/CONTRIBUTING.md) guidelines.
 The first thing to do is to discuss the change you wish to make via issue, email, or any other method with the owners of this repository.

 Also, please review our [code of conduct](https://github.com/fostive/.github/blob/main/CODE_OF_CONDUCT.md).
 Please adhere to it in all your interactions with this project.

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)) for contributing to the project:
+Thanks goes to these wonderful ✨ people ([emoji key](https://allcontributors.org/docs/en/emoji-key)) for contributing to the project:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->